 Those involved in professional golf have been talking for a long time about the prospect of a global tour, one which combines the PGA Tour and European Tour.
 The latter tour has been a de facto global tour for many years now, hosting tournaments in far flung corners of the globe for over 30 years.

-The Middle East is an incredibly important part of the world for the European Tour with the Saudi International becoming the sixth tournament held in the area in 2019.
+The Middle East is an incredibly important part of the world for the European Tour with five tournaments held in the area in the 2022 season.
 Dubai has long been a trendsetter in the Middle East when it comes to the worlds of tourism, transport and entertainment.
 It is fitting then that it was the first place in the Middle East to host a European Tour event in 1989 when the inaugural edition of the Omega Dubai Desert Classic took place.

 The tournament, much like the Dubai skyline which provides the backdrop for the Majlis Course at Emirates Golf Club, has developed incredibly over the years.
-It regularly plays host to some of the biggest names in the sport (thanks in no small part to a healthy appearance fee budget used for PGA Tour stars) and has a prize fund worth in excess of $3 million.
+It regularly plays host to some of the biggest names in the sport (thanks in no small part to a healthy appearance fee budget used for PGA Tour stars) and has a prize fund worth $8 million, becoming part of the Tour’s Rolex Series in 2022.

 An International Event